Musique

 (USA)

-"In the twelve tracks included in this CD, Serge Blenner
+"In the twelve tracks included in this CD, Serge Blenner shows

-wrapped in sophisticated melodies brimming with poetry".
+melodies brimming with poetry".

 Mireille Aubert, Amazing